 Causal agent: Nectria galligena

-European canker is severe in coastal orchards, and has been a problem in some interior orchards in high rainfall areas.
+European canker is a disease of apple and pear that is severe in coastal areas, and has been a problem in some interior orchards in high rainfall areas.
 The disease has been introduced to orchards on nursery stock grown in wet climate areas.
 At the time of purchase infected nursery stock may have no obvious symptoms of canker, but cankers develop during the first year after planting.
 While the disease is less aggressive in the dry climate of the Okanagan/Similkameen valleys, natural spread does occur and it is capable of causing considerable damage.
-Spores produced in cankers may also cause a fruit rot similar to bulls eye rot.
+Spores produced in cankers may also cause a fruit rot similar to bull's-eye rot.

 SymptomsThe first sign of canker is a reddish-brown spot around a leaf scar, spur or pruning wound, usually in late spring or early summer.
 The canker develops quickly with ring shaped cracks forming in the bark, which may appear swollen.
 If the canker girdles the trunk or branch, shoots above the canker die.
 The canker usually stops growing after one year.
 A ridge or collar of healthy tissue walls off the canker.
 Young cankers produce small, whitish fruiting bodies.
 Older cankers may produce orange-red fruiting bodies.